We need your help!

 Attending conference days (23rd & 24th July) will require a ticket, but the sprints (25th & 26th July) will be held on open rooms, free of charge.
 Speakers will not be charged to attend the conference.

-Please check our separate tools pages for details on the tooling we're going to use for the online event.
+Please check our separate tools pages for details and intro videos on the tooling we're going to use for the online event.
 As attendee, you will only need a Chromium based browser to participate in the event.

 - Chat System as central conference platform, with channels to enable interactivity and links to the conference system rooms.
 We will use Discord for this.